Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

       - *Sharding*: if a request is too large for a single worker and can be decomposed (e.g., frame-level video understanding) 👉 distribute sub-requests to shards 👉 aggregate results
       - *Even-driven processing*: in systems with strong surge patterns (e.g., Uber ride requests, Airbnb bookings), create a shared resource pool that processes can borrow from during peak hours (with a rate limiter to prevent resource exhaustion)

+We can use a workflow to connect components in an ML system, specifying their trigger logic and dependencies, typically via a directed acyclic graph (DAG).
+Some companies like to build in-house solutions (e.g., Meta, Pinterest), whereas others like to distribute or adopt open-source solutions such as Netflix's [Metaflow](https://docs.metaflow.org/) and Google's [Kubeflow](https://www.kubeflow.org/).

+Snap has a fantastic blogpost on [Bento](https://eng.snap.com/introducing-bento), a unified ML platform for feature and data generation, model training, and model serving.
+[Netflix](https://netflixtechblog.com/supercharging-the-ml-and-ai-development-experience-at-netflix-b2d5b95c63eb), [Uber](https://www.uber.com/blog/scaling-ai-ml-infrastructure-at-uber/?uclick_id=d2051111-296f-44e0-b45d-0a6bd4cc98b4), and [Pinterest](https://medium.com/pinterest-engineering/a-decade-of-ai-platform-at-pinterest-4e3b37c0f758) also wrote vividly about ML platform evolution.
+It's worth revisiting those posts to digest design choices.

 ## Interview Answer Organization

-### Typical Questions
+### Typical Question Generator

 In interviews, there's no way you'll be asked to sketch out the abstract system.
 The prompt is always grounded in a specific model use case:

 - **Feed (organic + ads)**: Can you design XXX recommendations? 👉 choose from `{content, people, product}`
-  - Content could be long videos (think YouTube), short videos (TikTok), posts (LinkedIn), music (Spotify), restaurants (Uber Eats), places (Google Maps), ads (CTR, CVR), to name a few.
+  - Content could be long videos (think YouTube), short videos (TikTok), posts (LinkedIn), music (Spotify), restaurants (Uber Eats), places (Google Maps), ads (CTR, CVR), to name a few
   - People could be people you may know (think LinkedIn or Facebook), artists (Spotify), colleagues (Glean), etc.
   - Product could be anything sold by the platform or sellers
 - **Search**: Can you design XXX search? 👉 choose from `{consumer vs. enterprise}` × `{open-domain vs. closed-domain}` × `{conversational vs. one-off}`
-  - Feed vs. search: people think they are alike but their origins and goals are quite different 👉 feed makes educated guesses about what users might like, whereas search is *question answering* --- the system is strictly required to retrieve relevant documents to satisfy the user's information need.
+  - Feed vs. search: many think the two are alike but their origins and goals are quite different 👉 feed makes educated guesses about what users might like, whereas search is *question answering* --- the system is strictly required to retrieve *relevant* documents to satisfy the user's *information need*.
   - Who's asking: consumer search (e.g., Google, Perplexity, Amazon) handles huge amounts of traffic, whereas enterprise search (e.g., Glean) has to be extra permission-aware
   - Asking about what: web search allows you to search anything (e.g., Google, Perplexity, ChatGPT), whereas e-commerce (e.g., Amazon, DoorDash, Uber Eats) or other specialty websites (e.g., Airbnb, LinkedIn) typically only allow you to search products or entities that exist on that platform
   - How to get answers: traditional search engines returns a list of ranked documents --- if you're not happy, you have to reformulate your query (e.g., typos? too vague? too specific?) and search again; conversational search allows you to have back-and-forth chats with the system to clarify your intent or ask follow-up questions and get a good answer in a few turns
-- **Other common topics**: trust and safety (e.g., harmful content detection), `{user, content, query}` understanding
+- **Other common topics**: trust and safety (e.g., harmful content detection), `{user, content, query}` understanding, etc.
+  - `{user, content, query}` understanding: usually some sort of deep representation learning model trained with some sort of contrastive objectives (see Lilian Weng's amazing [post](https://lilianweng.github.io/posts/2021-05-31-contrastive/)) to embed single entities or entity pairs/triads/etc. 👉 from a system perspective, the interesting parts are how to do distributed training (especially if you're fine-tuning an LLM too large to to fit in worker memory), how to index trained embeddings with low storage costs without metric loss, how to version and roll back embeddings, etc. (see [Uber post](https://www.uber.com/blog/evolution-and-scale-of-ubers-delivery-search-platform/))
+  - Harmful content detection: usually some sort of multimodal, multi-task, multi-label classification model trained on a combination of `{user, annotator, LLM}`-generated labels to predict the probability of each type of harm, based on which we can take automatic or human-reviewed actions

-**Note**: These aren't interview questions I've personally faced.
-Instead, think of this list as a "generator" of potential questions you'll ever get as a general MLE hire (perhaps recall: `.95`).
-In backend system design interviews, you could be asked to design a rate limiter, a KV store, or systems like Twitter, YouTube, Dropbox, or Slack --- even if you haven't worked on them.
-These services tap into universal design patterns like realtime updates or scaling reads/writes.
-Likewise, in ML infra designs, you might be asked to design feed or trust and safety systems because they tap into common ML infra patterns, not because you're interviewing with those teams or have the exact experience.
+**Note**: These aren't exactly interview questions I've personally faced.
+Rather, think of this list as a "generator" with a `.95` Recall of all potential questions for non-research track, general MLE/RE hires.
+In backend system design interviews, you could be asked to design a rate limiter, a KV store, a blob storage, or systems like Twitter, YouTube, Dropbox, or Slack --- even if you haven't worked on them.
+These seemingly random services tap into universal design patterns like realtime updates or scaling reads/writes.
+Likewise, in ML infra designs, you might be asked to design feed or trust and safety systems because they tap into common ML infra patterns like batch/online inferences or distributed training, not necessarily because you're interviewing with those teams or have related experience on your resume.

 ### Top Principle: Design Interview == Leadership + Time Management + Domain Knowledge